nick-nugat/nick-nugat.github.io/content/Trees.md

 ##### Efficiency of search
 Searching a binary search tree is $O(h)$, where $h$ is height.
+- The operations add, remove, and getEntry are O(h)

+If tree of $n$ nodes has height $h = n$, these operations are $O(n)$

-- Increase efficiency by making sure tree is as short as possible.
+Increase efficiency by making sure tree is as short as possible.

+Shortest tree is full
+Results in these operations being O(log n)